B-Lidberg/Android-Notes/Obsidian Reference.md

-# Obsidian References used in Project
+# Obsidian References used in Project #reference

 ### [[README]]  -> Backlinks
 - Can be used to link to other files in vault and can create a file if one with name does not exist